s5z/zsim/README.md

 Setup
 -----

-External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5`
+External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5, libelfg0`

+**Natively:** If you use a relatively recent Linux distribution:
 1. Clone a fresh copy of the git zsim repository (`git clone <path to zsim repo>`).

 2. Download Pin, http://www.pintool.org .
 Tested with Pin 2.8+ on an x86-64
    architecture.
 Compiler flags are set up for Pin 2.9 on x86-64.
 To get flags for other versions, examine the Pin makefile or derive from sample pintools.
    Set the PINPATH environment variable to Pin's base directory.

    NOTE: Linux 3.0+ systems require Pin 2.10+, just because Pin does a kernel version check that 3.0 fails.

-   NOTE 2: Use Pin 2.12 with Sandy/Ivy Bridge systems, earlier Pin versions have strange performance regressions on this machine (extremely low IPC).
+Use Pin 2.12 with Sandy/Ivy Bridge systems, earlier Pin versions have strange performance regressions on this machine (extremely low IPC).

 3. zsim requires some additional libraries.
 If they are not installed in your system, you will need to download and build them:

+  3.1 libconfig, http://www.hyperrealm.com/libconfig.
+You may use the system's
-  3.1 libconfig, http://www.hyperrealm.com/libconfig .
-To install locally,
-      untar, run `./configure --prefix=<libconfig install path> && make install`.
+      package if it's recent enough, or build your own.
+To install locally, untar, run `./configure --prefix=<libconfig install path> && make install`.
 Then define the env var `LIBCONFIGPATH=<libconfig install path>`.

-  3.2 libhdf5, http://www.hdfgroup.org (v1.8.4 path 1 or higher).
-The
+  3.2 libhdf5, http://www.hdfgroup.org (v1.8.4 path 1 or higher), and libelfg0.
-      SConstruct file assumes it is installed in the system.
+      The SConstruct file assumes these are installed in the system.

   3.3 (OPTIONAL) polarssl (currently used just for their SHA-1 hash function),
       http://www.polarssl.org Install locally as in 3.1 and define the env var